Itabirito – Setembro

 The fact that the city is located exactly between Ouro Preto and the old Curral Del Rey, chosen to become the new capital of Minas Gerais, made the city a strategic point of stop for the tropeiros that traveled through the mountains between the two localities.

 Its economy revolves around mining, steel and trade, and the last two invariably depend on the mineral activity performed in the municipality.
 It is located in the latitude 20º 15 ’12 “south and longitude 43º 48′ 05” west, being at an average altitude of 901 meters, predominating the tropical climate of altitude, of type Cwb in the climatic classification of Köppen, with temperate and humid summers and dry winters, occasional frosts are recorded in the municipality.
 The highest topographic point of the city is the Peak of Serra de Ouro Fino, in Espinhaço, with 1753 m² of altitude, the lowest is the confluence of Ribeirão Manso and Rio das Velhas, with 770 meters of altitude.
-The elevation in the central area is 848 meters and in Pico de Itabirito the data is 1586 meters.
+The elevation in the central area is 848 meters and in Pico de Itabirito the data are 1586 meters.
 It is located in the middle distance between Ouro Preto (48 km) and Belo Horizonte (55 km).